The Schaid lab at Mayo Clinic develops and shares statistical methods and software. Decoding genetics

 Our specific areas of research interest include:

-• Family-based genetic epidemiology studies, such as studies of the aggregation of diseases in families, analysis of quantitative traits and genetic linkage studies
+- Family-based genetic epidemiology studies.
+These include aggregation of diseases in families, analysis of quantitative traits and genetic linkage studies.

-• Genetic association studies of common diseases, including breast cancer, prostate cancer and Alzheimer's disease (case-control studies) and their quantitative traits
+- Genetic association studies of common diseases.
+These include breast cancer, prostate cancer and cardiovascular diseases and their quantitative intermediate traits.

-• Design and analysis methods for DNA and RNA sequencing studies
+- Design and analysis methods for DNA and RNA sequence variation studies.

 About Dr. Schaid

-Dr. Schaid is a professor of biostatistics at Mayo Clinic College of Medicine and Science in Rochester, Minnesota.
-He has been actively researching statistical methods for genetic studies since 1993 and has collaborated in a broad range of human genetic studies.
+Dr. Schaid is the Curtis L. Carlson Professor of Genomics Research and chair of the Department of Quantitative Health Sciences.
+He also is a professor of biostatistics at Mayo Clinic College of Medicine and Science in Rochester, Minnesota.
+Dr. Schaid has been actively researching statistical methods for genetic studies since 1993 and has collaborated on a broad range of human genetic studies.

-Dr. Schaid received a master's degree in human genetics in 1981 and a Ph.D. in biostatistics in 1986, both from the University of Pittsburgh.
-After working in cancer clinical trials and genetic studies from 1986 to 1992 at Mayo Clinic, he took sabbatical leave from 1992 to 1993 to work on statistical genetics problems with distinguished statistical geneticist Dr. Robert Elston, then at Louisiana State University Medical Center.
+Dr. Schaid received a master's degree in human genetics in 1981 and a doctoral degree in biostatistics in 1986, both from the University of Pittsburgh.
+After working in cancer clinical trials and genetic studies from 1986 to 1992 at Mayo Clinic, he was sponsored by Mayo Clinic as a Mayo Scholar from 1992 to 1993 to work on statistical genetics problems with distinguished statistical geneticist Robert C. Elston, Ph.D., then at Louisiana State University Medical Center.

-As principal investigator of the Statistical Genetics and Genetic Epidemiology Lab, Dr. Schaid hopes his research helps track down genes that increase risk of disease and improves how patients respond to therapies for a variety of conditions.
+As principal investigator of the Statistical Genetics and Genetic Epidemiology Lab, Dr. Schaid focuses on methods to track down genes that increase risk of disease and improve how patients respond to therapies for a variety of conditions.